mindspore-lab/mindcv/configs/vit/README.md

 Our reproduced model performance on ImageNet-1K is reported as follows.

-performance tested on ascend 910*(8p) with graph mode
+- ascend 910* with graph mode

 *coming soon*

-performance tested on ascend 910(8p) with graph mode
+- ascend 910 with graph mode

 *coming soon*